BBC Komla Dumor Award 2023 launched

 In 2009 Dumor became the first host of the African business news programme on BBC World News, Africa Business Report.
 He travelled across Africa, meeting Africa's top entrepreneurs and reporting on the latest business trends around the continent.

-In 2013 Dumor was featured in New African magazine’s list of the 100 most influential Africans.
+In 2013 Dumor featured in New African magazine's list of the 100 most influential Africans.

 Comments